areski/django-admin-tools-stats/docs/source/installation-overview.rst

 - Django Framework >= 1.3 (Python based Web framework)
 - python-dateutil >= 1.5 (Extensions to the standard datetime module)
 - django-admin-tools (Collection of tools for Django administration)
-- django-chart-tools >= 0.2.1 (A thin wrapper around Google Chart API for charts)
 - django-cache-utils (To provide utilities for making cache-related work easier)
 - django-jsonfield >= 0.6 (Reusable Django field that can use inside models)
+- django-nvd3 >= 0.4.1 (Django wrapper for nvd3 - It's time for beautiful charts)
 - python-memcached >= 1.47 (Python based API for communicating with the memcached distributed memory object cache daemon)

 Use PIP to install the dependencies listed in the requirments file,::